saimedogan/saimedogan/README.md

-Sure, I can help you with that.
-Here is a suggested README for your GitHub personal repository:

 # Welcome to my GitHub Profile! 👋

 Hello, I am a Bioengineering undergraduate at Marmara University, fascinated by the intersection of biology, technology, and product development.
 I am continuously looking for opportunities to learn, innovate, and push the boundaries of what's possible in the tech space. 🎓💡